Dugout

 WWI Historical Exploration Route and dugout

-Located in Olaine, near the Olaine Museum of History and Art.
+Located in Olaine, near the Olaine History and Art Museum.

-The historical route was established in 2018 at the site of the fortifications of the Russian army during World War I, which were part of the defense system of the area.
-The fighting between the German and Russian armies in the Olaine area attracts attention for several reasons.
-The marshy terrain prevented the warring parties from making rapid progress and required a variety of skills from the soldiers to operate in adverse conditions.
-Accurate terrain analysis, reconnaissance, and fortifications or engineering structures played an important role in the war.
+The historical route was created in 2018 at the site of the Russian army fortifications during World War I, which were part of the area's defense system.
+The battles between the German and Russian armies in the Olaine area attract attention for several reasons.
+The swampy terrain prevented the warring parties from achieving quick success and required soldiers to have diverse skills when operating in adverse conditions.
+Accurate terrain analysis, reconnaissance, and fortifications or engineering structures played a major role in warfare.

-Nowadays, the cognitive route is freely available and gives a rough idea of the living conditions of soldiers.
-The renovated buildings are closed, but can be seen by contacting the specialists of the Olaine History and Art Museum in advance.
+Today, the educational route is freely accessible and provides a rough idea of the living conditions of the soldiers.
+The restored buildings are closed, but can be viewed by contacting the specialists of the Olaine History and Art Museum in advance.

 Death Island